maydaymiao/Raspberry-Pi/README.md

 ###<h3 id="2.1">2.1 Putty and TightVNC Viewer</h3>
 As it is quite slow to access to orignal Raspbian source from China, you can switch to China local source, here I use Aliyun.<br>
 `sudo nano /etc/apt/sources.list`<br>
-Replace the contents to below,<br>
+Replace the contents with below,<br>
 `deb http://mirrors.aliyun.com/raspbian/raspbian/ wheezy main non-free contrib`<br>
 `deb-src http://mirrors.aliyun.com/raspbian/raspbian/ wheezy main non-free contrib`<br><br>
 Download and install Putty.exe from: http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html.
 You can find the IP address of your Raspberry Pi from your router list and connect Putty with your device, the inital username and password for Raspberry Pi is "pi" and "raspberry".<br><br>